 Executive Director, Julia De Burgos Cultural Arts Center

-While working in the corporate sector for a large chain restaurant company, Letitia Lopez found her passion for art, culture and community in 2008 when she became a volunteer at Julia De Burgos Cultural Arts Center.
+While working in the corporate sector for a large chain restaurant company, Letitia Lopez found her true passion and purpose in art, culture and community in 2008 when she became a volunteer at Julia De Burgos Cultural Arts Center.
 Shortly thereafter, she joined the Board of Trustees and in 2009 accepted the position of Executive Director.
-For the better part of a decade, Letitia has navigated this grassroots organization through small scale changes, board development, and two moves.
-The most she enjoys about her work is witnessing how the arts, in all forms, impact the youth and families she serves.
-She has also found her strength in planning events and celebrations where she is able to reach the broader community.
+Since then, Letitia has navigated this grassroots organization through small-scale changes, board development, and two moves in which she was able to secure a forever home for the organization.
+The most she enjoys about her work is witnessing how the arts, in all forms, impacts the youth and families she serves.
+She has also found her strength in planning large scale community events and celebrations where the outcomes truly reflect the center’s mission.

 In 2013, Letitia joined an advisory committee that would go on to create the first Latino theatre ensemble in Cleveland.
-That same year she performed in her first play and five years later continues to be an active committee member and actor of Teatro Público de Cleveland, launched through Cleveland Public Theatre.
-Letitia is also a graduate of the Neighborhood Leadership Development Program and the Hispanic Alliance Leadership Development Initiative.
-She a member of the Support for Artists Planning Team of Cuyahoga Arts and Culture, a Board member at North Pointe Ballet and has contributed to several other advisory committees and task forces.
+That same year she performed in her first play and continues to be an active founding member of Teatro Público de Cleveland, launched through Cleveland Public Theatre.
+Letitia is also a graduate of the Neighborhood Leadership Development Program, the Hispanic Alliance Leadership Development Initiative and As She Rises leadership program for Black and Brown Leaders.
+She was a member of the Support for Artists Planning Team of Cuyahoga Arts and Culture, a current Board member of North Pointe Ballet and has contributed to several other advisory committees and task forces.
 Outside of her community work, she enjoys spending time with her family, gardening and taking road trips.